wingedthing/tic-tac-toe/README.md

 # tic-tac-toe
-A Tic Tac Toe game you can play in your browser, build for the Odin Project.
+A Tic Tac Toe game you can play in your browser, built for the Odin Project.